5059/OpenCV-HaarTraining-BugFix/README.md

 - 1 line below or
 - comment explaining the chage or
 - a whole new function added or
-- code block denoted by DANIEL_BUG_FIX - Begin and DANIEL_BUG_FIX- end
+- code block denoted by DANIEL_BUG_FIX Begin and DANIEL_BUG_FIX end
 ------------------
 ### Changes: _cvhaartraining.h
 1. Added a header to new function for distorting already loaded image and not image file path.